-A risk assessment is the identification and analysis of relevant risks to the achievement of an organization's objectives, for the purpose of determining how those risks should be managed.
+A risk assessment is the identification and analysis of relevant risks to the achievement of an organization's objectives to determine how those risks should be managed.
 Risk assessment implies an initial determination of operating objectives, then a systematic identification of those things that could prevent each objective from being attained.
-In other words, it's an analysis of what could go wrong.
+In other words, it is an analysis of what could go wrong.

 Finally, having identified and assessed risk, management must decide how to deal with it.
 In some cases, the decision may be to control it; in others, it may be to accept it.

 As a good business practice, the risk assessment process is an ongoing one.
 Internal and external threats constantly develop, presenting new hazards to the organization.
 Change itself is a risk, and management must continually adapt its policies and procedures to manage its changing risks to a comfortable level.

 Each operating unit at the University faces its own challenges and risks and must assess how it will manage its risks to meet its objectives.
 A good internal control system can mitigate those risks.

 The State Administrative and Accounting Manual, issued by the Office of Financial Management, defines internal control, basic internal control requirements, and agency responsibilities for assessing and minimizing risk through internal control assessment.
 The requirements include participation by all levels of the organization in an annual risk assessment and internal control evaluation.
 At WSU, this process is currently managed through the General Accounting Office.

 In compliance with Internal Control BPPM 10.04, each University area assesses risk on at least an annual basis through completion and submission of the Risk Evaluation.
 The questions on the Risk Evaluation assess risk based on factors determined by industry standards and guidelines presented by the Office of Financial Management.